cirosantilli/git-tutorial/index.md

 ##### Techniques to solve text conflicts

 If the conflict is very simple, just do `git status`, and go on the conflicting files one by one on the default `checkout -m` style.

-For slightly more complicated issues, the way to go is to decide what changed between the base and each conflicting side, and then try to incorporate both of thoes changes.
+For slightly more complicated issues, the way to go is to decide what changed between the base and each conflicting side, and then try to incorporate both of those changes.

 For simpler conflicts, `git checkout --conflict=diff3` may be enough.